iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 wdir: .
 ```

-> `dvc run` is just the first of a set of DVC command required to generate a
-> [pipeline](/doc/command-reference/pipeline), or in other words, instructions
-> on how to build a ML model (data file) from previous data files (or
-> directories).

-Let's briefly mention what the command options used above mean for this
+The command options used above mean the following, for this particular example:
-particular example:

-`-f prepare.dvc` specifies a name for the DVC-file (pipeline stage).
-It's
+`-f prepare.dvc` specifies a name for the stage file (DVC-file).
+It's optional
-optional but we recommend using it to make your project structure more readable.
+but we recommend using it to make your project structure more readable.

-`-d src/prepare.py` and `-d data/data.xml` mean that the `prepare.dvc` stage
+`-d src/prepare.py` and `-d data/data.xml` mean that the stage depends on these
-file depends on them to produce the result.
-When you run `dvc repro` next time
+files to produce a result.
+When you run `dvc repro` next time (see
-(see next chapter) DVC will automatically check these dependencies and decide
+[Reproduce](#reproduce) section below) DVC will check these dependencies to
-whether this stage is up to date or whether it should be executed to regenerate
+decide whether this stage is up to date or whether it should be executed again,
-its outputs.
+to regenerate its outputs.

-`-o data/prepared` specifies the output directory processed data will be put
+`-o data/prepared` specifies an output directory, where the processed data will
-into.
-The script creates two files in it – that will be used later to generate
+be put in.
+The script creates two files in it – that will be used later to
-features, train and evaluate the model.
+generate features, train and evaluate the model.

-And, the last line, `python src/prepare.py data/data.xml`, specifies a command
+The last line, `python src/prepare.py data/data.xml`, is the command to run in
-to run.
-This command is saved to the generated DVC-file, and used later by
-`dvc repro`.
+this stage, and it's saved to the stage file as shown above.

-Hopefully, `dvc run` (and `dvc repro`) will become intuitive after a few more
+Hopefully, `dvc run` (and `dvc repro`) will become intuitive after completing
-Get Started chapters.
-You can always refer to the the command references for
+this part of the tutorial!
+You can always refer to the the command references
-more details on their behavior and options.
+for more details on their behavior and options.

 </details>

-You don't need to run `dvc add` to track output files (`prepared/train.tsv` and
+You don't need to run `dvc add` to tell DVC to track output files
-`prepared/test.tsv`) with DVC. `dvc run` takes care of this.
-You only need to
+(`prepared/train.tsv` and `prepared/test.tsv`). `dvc run` takes care of this
-run `dvc push` (usually along with `git commit`) to save them to the remote when
+already.
+You only need to run `dvc push` to save them to remote storage, usually
-you are done.

-Let's commit the changes to save the stage we built:
+along with `git commit` to version the stage itself.
+Let's do just that:

 ```dvc
 $ git add data/.gitignore prepare.dvc